 The state pension is now a single-tier arrangement, meaning that there is no longer any earnings-related element.
-In 2024/25, the theoretical maximum new state pension is £221.20 a week - about 55% of what the National Living Wage (NLW) would provide for a 35-hour week.
-In practice, few people reaching their SPA now receive precisely £221.20.
+In 2025/26, the theoretical maximum new state pension is £230.25 a week - about 54% of what the National Living Wage (NLW) would provide for a 35-hour week.
+In practice, few people reaching their SPA now receive precisely £230.25.
 The differences stem from the arcane transitional adjustments made to take account of the old state pension regimes, including the option to opt out (technically 'contract out') of the earnings-related element.
-For 2025/26 the new state pension will rise by 4.1% to £230.25 a week, about 54% of the faster rising NLW.